camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 When a user task is migrated, all properties of the task instance (i.e., `org.camunda.bpm.engine.task.Task`) are preserved apart from the process definition id and task definition key.
 The task is not reinitialized: Attributes like assignee or name do not change.

+#### Timeout Task Listeners

+User tasks with attached task listeners of event type `timeout` define persistent event triggers that can be updated or preserved during migration.
+For the associated timers, the considerations of [catching events]({{< relref "#events" >}}) apply here as well.
+On migration of the user task, the following semantics are applied:

+* If a timeout task listener is found in the source and target process definition based on its `id`, its persistent event trigger (i.e. timer) is migrated
+* If a timeout task listener in the source process definition is not found in the target definition based on its `id`, then its event trigger is deleted during migration
+* If a timeout task listener of the target definition is not the target of a migration instruction, then a new event trigger is initialized during migration

 ### Receive Task